-- Are currently employed by a Salford-based statutory organisation or provider in one of the following settings: Primary Care, Social Care, Community services or Public Health.
+- Are currently employed by a Salford-based statutory organisation or care provider in one of the following settings: Primary Care, Social/Domiciliary Care, Community or Public Health.

-- Have a level of seniority or autonomy in their role that enables them to implement changes in their organisation (e.g. GP, Practice Nurse, Pharmacist, AHP or other clinical roles at a senior level Band 7+ and clerical roles at a managerial level)
+- Have a level of seniority or autonomy in their role that enables them to implement changes in their organisation (e.g. GP, Practice Nurse, Pharmacist, AHP, Senior Care Assistant or other clinical and clerical roles typically at AfC band 6 and above)